- February 25, 2020

 Duty of Care

-The first element of negligence is the simplest: there must be proof that the defendant had a duty of care.
-For instance, drivers have a duty to follow traffic laws and be mindful of other drivers.
-Employers have a duty to make their workplace safe and up to code.
-Manufacturers have a duty to make sure their products are safe and work the way they should.
-Doctors and caregivers have a duty to those in their care, and pet owners have a duty to ensure their pets don’t bite.
-To do less than the duty of care is negligent.
+The first element of negligence is the simplest: There must be proof that the defendant had a duty of care.
+For instance, drivers should follow traffic laws and be mindful of other drivers.
+Employers must make their workplace safe and up to code.

 Breach of Duty